 /* In this program we are checking the Student age * if the student age<12 and weight <40 then our program * should return that the student is not eligible for registration. */ public class ThrowExample { static void checkEligibilty(int stuage, int stuweight) { if(stuage<12 && stuweight<40) { throw new ArithmeticException(“Student is not eligible for registration”); } else { System.out.println(“Student Entry is Valid!!”); } } public static void main(String args[]) { System.out.println(“Welcome to the Registration process!!”); checkEligibilty(10, 39); System.out.println(“Have a nice day..”); } }

-By using the Java programming language, we can create our custom exception class and also throw that exception using the Java keyword throw.
+Using the Java programming language, we can create our custom exception class and throw that exception using the Java keyword throw.
 Such types of exceptions are called custom or user-defined exceptions.

-This core java exception tutorial series, we are going to learn how to create our custom exception and throw that exception in a particular condition.
+In this core Java exception tutorial series, we will learn how to create and throw our custom exception in a particular condition.

 Note: